8 Reasons Why Your RV Toilet Smells And How To Fix It

 4. Clogged Black Waste Tank

 This not-so-rare problem is a real pain in the butt to take care of.
-The clog is often due to using not enough water and putting too much toilet paper down the tank.
+The clog is often due to using not enough water and putting too much RV toilet tissue down the tank.

 Using regular toilet paper or using too much toilet paper most commonly causes a stoppage in your black waste holding tank.